superstarlifter/doc/docs/how_to/access_policy.md

       * 1+ for the read access to the data that supports the dashboard

 * For more information on how to Share collections, dashboards and domains, visit: [Sharing Access](/docs/how_to/sharing_access.md)

-To learn more about how others are using this functionality, head over to the [StarLifter Community](https://community.starlifter.io).